Last Updated on March 22, 2023

 Now that you know everything you need to know about the desktop – you need to ask yourself if this rig is the right one for you.

 Adding up all of the hardware costs, there isn’t much of a jump in price for having this pre-built.
-In comparison to doing something similar from building your own PC, you’ll be spending around $100-$150 extra.
+In comparison to doing something similar to building your own PC, you’ll be spending around $100-$150 extra.

 That’s not bad at all especially considering that 3000 series cards have been notoriously out of stock or overpriced for quite some time now…